- Real Estate

 - Receive a tax briefing before leaving the country and before returning to the country.
 Many employers will offer tax briefings as part of a relocation package - most of these are totally inadequate and simply involve completion of your leaving tax return.
 You must be entirely clear about whether you are going to be tax resident, or non-resident, for Australian purposes.

 - If you retain a rental property in Australia, you will need to submit a tax return every year.
 Appoint a tax advisor, don't do it yourself - because it will often not get done, be submitted late or fail to claim all the allowable deductions.
-Don't consider not declaring the income .. in any event, if you're making a tax loss on the property, it is in your interest to submit a return because these losses roll up indefinitely and can be used when you return to Australia.
+Do not consider not declaring the income .. in any event, if you're making a tax loss on the property, it is in your interest to submit a return because these losses roll up indefinitely and can be used when you return to Australia.

 - Get tax advice in your host country.
 Large amounts of money have you been lost by expatriate's simply because of unfamiliarity with the new tax regime, or because of language difficulties.
 Be cautious though, only utilise well-regarded firms.
 If going to the UK or the US tax briefings are available in Australia and should be utilised.